JpChii/JpChii.github.io/_posts/2024-03-09-creation-of-gpt2-model-from-openai-paper-part1.md

 * Concatenate all attention weights
 * reduce in map-reduce

-Gist below, goes through layers and efficient implementation of attention mechanism via forward().
+Gist below, goes through layers and efficient implementation of a ttention mechanism via forward().

 {% gist b311ac84914b23a0957b241f5214bd2e %}